 An application for a bespoke permit has to be made if the construction activities do not fit within any of the exclusions, exemptions or standard rules.

-An application charge of £170,00 applies for the first activity and an additional charge of £50,00 applies for each subsequent activity.
-It may take up to 5 months for permission to be granted with a minimum decision time of 6 weeks.
+An application charge of £170.00 applies for the first activity, and an additional cost of £50.00 applies for each subsequent activity.
+It may take up to 5 months for permission to be granted, with a minimum decision time of 6 weeks.